SpiroCx/puttyCluster/README.md

 * Regex's can be inverted.  !match
 * Screen size for  Tile/Cascade can be quick switched with selector
 * Paste Clipboard adds cr(lf)
-* The Found Windows Filters let you further filter windows based on their screen position (after the title matches are applied).
-This is useful if, say, you have putty windows arranged in groups per device (eg 3 on your Linux server, and 3 on your embedded device) and you temporarily only want one window from each of these groups to respond.
-Lets say for example you switch from a command for all windows (ls, pwd, tail log.txt), to a command you only want to run once on each box (apt update, apt install).
-That's when you use the Found Windows filter.
-There are 3 options.
-"All" just goes ahead and selects all windows as determined by the 5 title matching boxes, "1-8 on/off toggle" lets you pick up to the first 8 windows individually, and the text box (init value FFFF) lets you use a bitfield to specify the box positions.
-Lets say you wanted boxes 2, 4, 7 and 8, the you put CA in this text box.
-* App shortcuts Alt-C (Paste Clipboard), Alt-L (toggle "add +CrLF" to clipboard paste), Alt-T (Tile), Alt+B/F (To Back/Front)
 * Optional command line parameter for optional alternate ini file. eg: puttyCluster <work.ini>
 * Right click on sidebar launchers to edit item
+* There are 5 areas that support multpile pages.
+Windows Title regex matches, Windows position (bitfield) matches, App launchers, Putty session launchers and Command launchers.
+To create a new page, copy an existing ini file to a new name, then add the new ini file to the main app init file puttyCluster.ini in the relevant section.
+Then, clicking on the "next page" button in the section Title will scroll to the new ini file settings.

 ### Keyboard Shortcuts

 * Win-Alt-C 	 Bring ClusterPutty window to the top
 * Win-Alt-D 	 Toggle the launcher sidebar (+ bring to top)
 * Win-Alt-T 	 Tile Putty Windows
 * Win-Alt-F 	 Bring Putty Windows to the top of the desktop
 * Win-Alt-B 	 Push Putty Winows to the back of the desktop (hide them)
 * Win-Alt-V 	 Paste current clipboard to all windows
 * Win-Alt-L 	 Toggle 'Append CrLf' flag
 * Win-Alt-O 	 Locate Putty Windows (Bring to top, flash border)
+* Win-Alt-S 	 Toggle 'Single regex match' flag
+* Win-Alt-1..5 	 Toggle Enable 1..5 flag

 #### A good Putty window title greatly assists in window filtering